davidyshen/firma/README.md

 * To provide a single, easy to use package for all spatial raster and vector data science tasks.
 * Maximal file format support, including GeoTIFF, NetCDF, HDF, GRIB, and more.
+* Minimal barrier to entry for users transferring from R Terra.
+* To be as fast as possible and parallelize as much as possible.